 - cpsrvd – Stands for cPanel Service Daemon and is the process that runs cPanel and WHM on the server.

 - crond – crond is responsible for running Cron Jobs or scheduled tasks on the server.

 - dnsadmin – DNSAdmin is a cPanel script that would run as a middle man with DNS updates from cPanel to the BIND DNS Server.
 This is used to speed up multiple DNS Record changes to the BIND service.

 - exim – Exim is an SMTP mail service that is used for sending out emails from the server.
 If this is not running, you may face difficulties with sending emails.

 - ftpd – This is the process for the FTP Server.
-If you connect to your server with a tool such as FileZilla to transfer files, it is using the FTPD Service.
+If you connect to your server with a tool such as FileZilla to transfer files, it uses the FTPD Service.

 - imap – This is the service for the IMAP Mail Protocol on your server.
-Imap is where you are able to access and manage the emails from anywhere, with them being kept on the server.
+Imap is where you can access and manage the emails from anywhere, with them being kept on the server.

 - ipaliases – With the ipaliases process, cPanel would use this to associate cPanel accounts with their respective IP address.
 This is what allows different cPanel accounts to have different IP addresses on the same Network Adapter.